1 IN 2

 Immunotherapy for advanced NMIBC

 Immunotherapy uses the body’s own immune system to fight cancer.
-BCG is a type of immunotherapy treatment that has been used for many years to treat non-muscle-invasive bladder cancer.
+BCG is a type of immunotherapy treatment that has been used for many years to treat superficial bladder cancer.

 Some drugs may be available through clinical trials for people with bladder cancer that has come back or not responded to treatment.
 Ask your doctor about recent developments in drugs for bladder cancer and whether a clinical trial may be an option for you.